 Ease of Use

-In my experience, the interface of the Garmin is more intuitive and easier to use.
+In my experience, the Garmin interface is a little more intuitive and easier to use.
 The graphics and onscreen icons are clear and easy to understand – exactly what is required when your driving those busy roads.
-The TomTom on the other hand is not so clean a display but it does provide more information to the driver when travelling.
-The route bar on the side of the screen provides information in a cyclical manner – current time, estimated time of arrival etc
+The TomTom on the other hand, is not so clean a display, but it does provide more information to the driver when traveling.
+The route bar on the side of the screen provides information in a cyclical manner – current time, estimated time of arrival, etc

 Some devices come with a huge range of options.
 This could make the interface a little more difficult to navigate and understand – making them perhaps not the best Christmas gift for granny!

-Garmin vs TomTom RESULT: GARMIN – an easier to use and more intuitive interface
+GARMIN – easier to use and a more intuitive interface

-Many users have reported on various online forums that TomTom possesses better maps for European countries, whilst Garmin has the more accurate maps for the US.
+Many users have reported on various online forums that TomTom possesses better maps for European countries, whilst Garmin has more accurate maps for the US.
 It’s difficult to ascertain the validity of this statement fully as I haven’t driven across the two continents using a TomTom and a Garmin.
-I can however, confirm that the Maps on both continents are great but it is important to ensure that your device is updated with the latest versions.
+I can, however, confirm that the Maps on both continents will do the job, but it is important to ensure that your device is updated with the latest versions.

 Traffic Information & Updates

 In my experience, the TomTom Traffic provides a better experience for the driver and is more accurate in providing information.
-This finding appears to be backed up by a study conducted by the University of Michigan in January 2014, where they analysed real time traffic capabilities of different navigational devices.
+This finding appears to be backed up by a study conducted by the University of Michigan in January 2014, where they analyzed real-time traffic capabilities of different navigational devices.
 They found that TomTom achieved the highest score when looking at the accuracy of traffic jam reporting – 67% for TomTom as opposed to 22% for Garmin.
 That’s quite the variance.
-I am certain that the University were completely impartial in their findings however, it is worth be remiss of me not to mention that the TomTom Group funded the study.
+I am certain that the university was completely impartial in their findings, however, it would be remiss of me not to mention that the TomTom Group funded the study.
 Perhaps they knew for sure that their devices were going to come out on top with this feature!

 Places of Interest

 There are differences between the capabilities of Garmin and TomTom when searching for POIs.
-In my experience this feature with TomTom devices can be very generic.
-A search for a shop will bring a list of the larger stores in the search vicinity – for example when on holiday in France I’ll receive a list of the major supermarkets or main shopping centres.
-Likewise when searching for a restaurant, I am likely to get a list of the major fast food joints.
+In my experience, this feature with TomTom devices can be very generic.
+A search for a shop will bring a list of the larger stores in the search vicinity – for example when on holiday in France I’ll receive a list of the major supermarkets or main shopping centers.
+Likewise, when searching for a restaurant, I am likely to get a list of the major fast-food joints.

-Garmin on the other hand provide you with the ability to drill down into a POI for more information.
+Garmin, on the other hand, provides you with the ability to drill down into a POI for some additional information.
 A search for a shop will provide far more options and search categories.
 They have also taken it a step further and have introduced Foursquare inbuilt onto a number of their devices.
-This crowd-sourced platform provides the ability to search a database based on Foursquare user recommendations – find that restaurant that everyone is talking about!
+This crowdsourced platform provides the ability to search a database based on Foursquare user recommendations – find that restaurant that everyone is talking about!

 - Voice Recognition – this option is great if you need to use the device without taking your hands off the wheel.
 The sat nav is activated once you speak your”wake up” phrase – it could be ‘Superman’ or even ‘teapot’.
 You can then speak to the sat nav and it will run through a series of menus and confirmations until it gives you your intended destination.